-As we move into more and more interactive technology, we must still be attentive to several criteria concerning video clips, games, and songs.
+Since we use more and more interactive technology, we must be attentive to several criteria concerning video clips, games, and songs.

 - All items must be directly related to the curriculum. - All items must be appropriate for the subject and the age of students.
-Selections from motion pictures must be no higher than a PG rating.
+Selections from motion pictures must be no higher than a PG/PG13 rating.
 Your best judgment is paramount. - All copyright laws and requirements must be abided. - If there is any doubt about the validity or appropriateness of a media resource, please ask Mrs. Jennings to preview and make a decision.

-DISCIPLINE
+CONDUCT AND DISCIPLINE